Xochimilco Gardens

-Poster: Ron Mader, Xochimilco
+Poster: Ron Mader, Felicidades

 What does responsible travel look like in Mexico City? = ¿Cómo se ve un viaje responsable en la Ciudad de México?

-Mexico City – Xochimilco is a case study in sustainable tourism in a fragile, vulnerable landscape, also a veritable World Heritage Site.
+Mexico City – Xochimilco is a tourism case study for those keen on city parks, ecotourism, and cultural tourism in a fragile, vulnerable landscape, also a veritable World Heritage Site.
+Closed during the COVID19 Pandemic, as of August 2020, the boats are running again.

-On my list of top places in the world to visit, Mexico City ranks at the top, and at the top of the Mexico City list are the canals and gardens of Xochimilco.
+On my list of top places in the world to visit, Mexico City ranks at the top, and among the top faves – easily the canals and gardens of Xochimilco.

 Questions

-- Would would locals like visitors to know about Xochimilco?
+- Would would locals like visitors to know about Xochimilco? = ¿Qué les gustaría a la gente local que los visitantes supieran sobre Xochimilco?

 - Travelers, what are your impressions/experiences of Xochimilco? = Viajeros, ¿cuáles son sus impresiones / experiencias de Xochimilco?